sealerio/sealer/docs/site/src/docs/getting-started/build-cloudimage.md

 Examples:

-use `kubernetes:v1.19.8` which provided by sealer community as base image。
+use `kubernetes:v1.19.8` which provided by sealer community as base image.

 `FROM registry.cn-qingdao.aliyuncs.com/sealer-io/kubernetes:v1.19.8`

 ### COPY instruction

-COPY: Copy files or directories in the build context to rootfs。
+COPY: Copy files or directories in the build context to rootfs.

 The cluster image file structure is based on the rootfs structure.
 The default target path is rootfs, and it will be automatically created when the specified target directory does not exist.